Information Architecture NISRA Redesign Project

 First Click Testing

-I conducted two rounds of First-Click Testing with 6 participants to evaluate users' initial interactions with the redesigned interface.
+Method: Conducted two rounds of First-Click Testing with 6 participants each to measure:

 image